-4.3.1 Extension: Including the Consumption Externality E_i
+4.2.5 Extension: Including the Consumption Externality E_i

 Thus far the quantitative exercise has ignored the consumption externality E_j , as we established that this will not overturn qualitatively our results.
 The challenge in estimating effects on E_j is that we do not have any baseline estimates on ε , which governs the relationship between average quality and the level of the externality and likely varies by types of regulations.
 We therefore examine changes in welfare for varying levels of ε .
-In Figure 7, we compare the optimal restrictiveness in the unilateral and cooperative cases for this two-country agreement described in the previous subsection, now at different levels of ε .
-This allows us a natural comparison to the numerical exercise in Figure 4.
-For both countries the optimal restrictiveness is larger in the case with cooperation.
+In Figure 6, we compare the optimal restrictiveness in the unilateral case and the cooperative case (with weights of 0.5 for each country) for the two-country agreement described in the previous subsection, now at different levels of ε .
+This allows us a natural comparison to the numerical exercise in Figure 3.
+For both countries, the optimal restrictiveness is larger in the case with cooperation.
+Furthermore, as ε increases, the gain from cooperation rises.